computational-cell-analytics/micro-sam/doc/python_library.md

-# How to use the Python Library
+# Using the Python Library

 The python library can be imported via
 ```python